gem-pasteur/macsylib/CONTRIBUTING.md

     ...
 ```

-MacsyFinder project adopt ruff as linter, all the code must pass the `ruff check` step.
+MacSyLib project adopt ruff as linter, all the code must pass the `ruff check` step.
 To avoid to push incorrect code *MSF* *use pre-commit*.
 So perform `pre-commit install` once you set up your environment
 (see developper_guide/installation for more details)
 ### Documentation Style guide